kensiprell/grails-atmosphere-meteor/README.md

 * SimpleBroadcaster (http://atmosphere.github.com/atmosphere/apidocs/org/atmosphere/util/SimpleBroadcaster.html)

+## How It Works

+### JavaServlet

+The plugin is designed to create and use a JavaServlet for each main or significant URL pattern.
+For example, if you install the plugin as a standalone application, you will see that a JavaServlet is created for each URL pattern below:

+	/jabber/chat/*

+	/jabber/notification/*

+	/jabber/public/*

+The servlets are created programmatically using .addServlet and are not described in web.xml.
+Changes in development mode are reloaded automatically.

+### Configuration

+The configuration file, grails-app/conf/Atmosphere2Config.groovy, is used to tie the MeteorServlet and MeteorHandler classes together.

+### MeteorServlet Class

+The create-meteor-servlet script creates a class in grails-app/atmosphere that extends Atmosphere's MeteorServlet.
+You could probably use a single class throughout your application.

+Although the application uses the same MeteorServlet class for each URL, you can easily use a different class.
+Of course, each of the URL patterns above can be further divided using a combination of request headers, Broadcaster, etc. For example, a chat room could be established under /jabber/chat/private-room/* that is serviced by the same JavaServlet and handler classes as /jabber/chat/*.

+### MeteorHandler Class

+The create-meteor-handler script creates a class class in grails-app/atmosphere that extends HttpServlet.
+This is where you customize how the incoming HTTP requests are handled and how the outgoing requests and the broadcasting functions.
 The plugin source can be downloaded and used as a standalone Grails application.
 I suggest running it first before installing the plugin and reviewing the files below to understand how it all works.
 Note that many of the files are not packaged into the finished plugin.

 * grails-app/atmosphere/org/grails/plugins/atmosphere2/DefaultMeteorHandler.groovy